ludovicianul/wizzy/README.md

 - adults: number of adults; defaults to 1
 - childs: number of children; defaults to 0

+# emails
+The emails will get details around the prices with Wizz Discount Club membership and only for the base bundle.
+Maybe in the future I'll offer the possiblity so select the type of bundle you want to get notified.

 # notice
 Wizzair tends to update their API version quite often.
 If you get a 503 when calling the service you probably need to update the endpoint URL in ```application.properties```.